yifanz0123/yifanz0123.github.io/content/publication/ Taiwan Reunification/_index.md

 ---
 title: "The Determinants of Taiwanese Support for Reunification with the Mainland"
-authors:
-- admin
-- "Nancy Qian"
-- "Marco Tabellini"
+authors: "Nancy Qian, Marco Tabellini, Yifan Zhang"

 author_notes: